-A message from the Dean...

-"Welcome to the Kentucky College of Osteopathic Medicine (KYCOM).
-We continue to honor our mission by remaining firmly committed to the founding mission while expanding our vision to provide primary care to underserved areas in Central Appalachia and beyond.
-The incoming class of 2027 has a strong Kentucky representation and students from dozens of other states.
-As we prepare to begin this academic year, I assure you that our esteemed faculty and staff have been working tirelessly to ensure that you have a great experience at KYCOM.
-The curriculum has undergone a significant transformation, which will be systems-based and has integrated case studies.
+A message from the Dean...Welcome to the Kentucky College of Osteopathic Medicine (KYCOM).
+We remain dedicated to our founding mission while expanding our vision to provide primary care to underserved areas in Central Appalachia and beyond.
+The incoming class of 2028 has a strong representation from Kentucky, along with students from dozens of other states.
+As we prepare to begin this academic year, I assure you that our esteemed faculty and staff have been working tirelessly to ensure you have a great experience at KYCOM.

-Our students are equipped with some of the best diagnostic equipment, stethoscopes, OPP treatment tables, iPads, books, and software.
-KYCOM faculty maintain an open-door policy and are here to help our students succeed.
+Our curriculum has undergone a significant transformation, now being systems-based and integrated with case studies.
+Our students are equipped with top-notch diagnostic equipment, stethoscopes, OPP treatment tables, iPads, books, and software.
+KYCOM faculty maintain an opendoor policy and are here to help our students succeed.